IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

      There is also a more general function :hsobj:`Plutus.Contract.Test.ContractModel.propRunActions` that allows the check at the end of each test to be customized.

+But how does ``quickCheck`` know what code to run when you check ``prop_Game``?
-But what is the ``instanceSpec`` in the code above? :hsobj:`Plutus.Contract.Test.ContractModel.propRunActions_` creates the contract instances that are needed by a test, and the ``instanceSpec`` tells it which contract instances to create.
-A handle is created for each contract instance, which is used to invoke their :term:`endpoints<endpoint>` from the test.
+:hsobj:`Plutus.Contract.Test.ContractModel.propRunActions_` needs to create a handle for each contract instance, which is used to invoke their :term:`endpoints<endpoint>` from the test.
 Different contracts have different :term:`endpoints<endpoint>`, of different types--and thus different :term:`schemas<schema>`.
 When we invoke an :term:`endpoint`, we need to know the :term:`schema` of the contract we are invoking,